dupeiran001/rust-ray-tracing-in-one-weekend/book/src/chapters/chapter_3.md

 ![Camera geometry](../resources/pictures/fig-1.03-cam-geom.jpg)

-Below in code, the ray `r` goes to approximately the pixel centers(I won't worry about exactness for now because we'll add antialiasing later):
+Below in code, the ray `r` goes to approximately the pixel centers(I won't worry about exactness for now because we'll add anti-aliasing later):

 ```rust
 use crate::color::*;